-The International Space Station (ISS), the largest engineering project in the history of Humankind, is being built at 400 kilometers above the Earth.
-Already inhabited for twelve years, it will be officially opened during 2013.
+The International Space Station (ISS), the largest engineering project in the history of Humankind, is flying at 400 kilometers above the Earth, already inhabited uninterruptedly since the year 2000, after a multi-decade long effort.

 The rocket genius Wernher von Braun proposed the idea of an orbiting station back in the '50s.
 But in the following decade the challenge was simply to find out if humans could manage to survive a space flight: the Mercury capsules were designed for missions lasting just 1 day.